Akshay0920/salesforce-training/WEEK 2/day14-flow-governance/Readme.md

 # Day 14 - Flow Governance

-## Overview

-In enterprise applications, workflows and approvals are used to ensure that important actions are reviewed, validated, and authorized before execution.
-This prevents mistakes, unauthorized changes, security issues, and business risks.

-This document explains approval workflow design, branching flow logic, governance principles, and the importance of controlled workflows in enterprise systems.

----

 # What is Flow Governance?

 Flow Governance is the practice of controlling how business processes are executed through approvals, validations, permissions, and automated workflows.